- 4.33% APY on USD balances

 What you need to know about withdrawing and spending korunas in the Czech Republic.

-Our pick for use in Czech Republic
+Our picks for traveling to Czech Republic

 Which should I opt for: travel card, debit card or credit card?